tomviner/failure-seeking-missiles-talk/reveal.js/hypothesis.md

     )
 <!-- -- class="fragment" -->

-Note: a battle plan to break your program
+Note: a relentlessly devious plan to break your program

 ---